During the history of Bethesda Softworks, the company has been through tough times.

 Before becoming a part of ZeniMax Media, the company almost went bankrupt.

-After some years of struggle, the company managed to stand and become a competitive player in the gaming industry.
+After some years of struggle, the company stood and become a competitive player in the gaming industry.

 At the moment, Bethesda Softworks publishes games by “ID Studios,” MachineGames, Tango Gameworks, Arkane Studios, and Bethesda Game Studios.